|

 Softened Brown Balance

-Pairing brown seating or runners with greenery-heavy florals keeps the look fresh, letting brown support rather than overpower the design.
+Pairing brown seating or runners with greenery-heavy florals keeps everything fresh — it lets brown support the design rather than overpower it.

-This approach works best in bright venues with glass ceilings, where daylight naturally lifts darker tones throughout the space.
+This approach works best in bright venues with lots of windows or glass ceilings, where daylight naturally lifts darker tones.

-Stick to lighter browns here so the overall feeling stays airy, modern, and welcoming for daytime celebrations.
+Stick to lighter browns here so the overall feeling stays airy and welcoming for daytime celebrations.

 @lovelybride